ALLee2/exercise-tracker/README.md

 # exercise-tracker

-This programme allows users to input your daily exercises which will utilise Nutritionix API to update your own exercise dataset using Sheety API.
+This programme allows the user to input daily exercises which will utilise Nutritionix API to update the user's own exercise dataset using Sheety API.
 Nutritionix and Sheety account required.